35 Medical Trivia Questions Only Geniuses Will Get Right

 D. A molecule that makes hair shiny and healthy

 High-density lipoprotein (HDL) is the name for “good” cholesterol that picks up excess “bad” cholesterol in the blood and takes it to the liver, where it’s broken down.
 HDL can be measured with a blood test.
 If it’s too low, exercise, quitting smoking and choosing healthy fats are good ways to raise it.
 Having trouble butting out?
-These are 23 of the best ways to stop smoking.
+These are the best ways to stop smoking.

 Adherence is the degree to which…